What Should I Do If I Don’t Get Along With My Partner’s Best Friend? Navigating Relationship Dynamics with My Partner’s Best Friend

 “My partner’s best friend is a bad influence!”

 How often have you heard that line?
 This scenario happens a lot!
-We don’t always see eye to eye when it comes to our partner’s friendships but do we have to put up with them if they are continually annoying or toxic?
+We don’t always see eye to eye when it comes to our partner’s friendships.
+Do we have to put up with them if they are continually annoying or toxic?
+Is there a way to compromise and get along, or is this an unhealthy scenario that will never be resolved?

 We all have friendships that last a season, a reason or a lifetime.
-The long term (lifetime) friends can sometimes be the most difficult to deal with due to expectations.
-There is a loyal bond that we don’t want to break even when our lives are going in opposite directions.
+The long-term (lifetime) friends can sometimes be the most difficult to deal with due to expectations.
+There is a loyal bond that we don’t want to break, even when our lives are going in opposite directions.
 There is an obligation of sorts.

 Do they have a point?
 Be honest.